clearlysid/tauri-plugin-decorum/README.md

 ## Installation and Usage

-Note: For a full example app that uses this plugin, check the [this folder](examples/tauri-app/).
+Note: For a full example app that uses this plugin, check this [folder](examples/tauri-app/).

 To install the plugin:
 ```bash